KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 This exception is thrown when a runtime version that is compatible with this application cannot be found.

-    throw [System.Deployment.Application.SupportedRuntimeMissingException]::New("This exception is thrown when a runtime version that is compatible with this application cannot be found.")
+    throw [System.Deployment.Application.SupportedRuntimeMissingException]::New('This exception is thrown when a runtime version that is compatible with this application cannot be found.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Deployment.Application.SupportedRuntimeMissingException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Deployment.Application.SupportedRuntimeMissingException.aspx)